J0hnGann0n/docker-plex-qbittorrent-servarr-configs/README.md

 git submodule update --init
 ```
 #### Copy Template Config Files
 Default configurations are provided in template environment files.
+Run the following commands to create your .env files.
 Update the DATA_ROOT in each file to your storage location.
+This is where qbittorrent will store its downloads and where media files wil be stored after download in there respective folders.
+Eg. Tv Shows, Movies etc.
 ```bash
 cp plex/env.template plex/.env
 ```